Joel-Mercier/expo-starter/README.md

 Git-flow is a popular branching model that helps you manage your codebase.
 Follow the instructions in the [setup guide](https://danielkummer.github.io/git-flow-cheatsheet/index.html) to set up git-flow on your local machine.

+The development branch is `develop`.
+The production branch is `main`.
+To start a new feature, go to the `develop` branch and run `git flow feature start <feature-name>`.
+After completing the feature, run `git flow feature finish <feature-name>` to merge the feature into the `develop` branch.
+You shoudl not push directly to the `main` branch.

 ### 4. Configure environment variables

 Copy the `.env.example` file to `.env` and fill in the values.